-Night shift is draining, tiring, and strips you down sometimes to your very soul.
-And if we are being really honest with ourselves most of the people in your life get tired of hearing about it.
-Trust me I have been there, I am still there.
+OK, so I wanted to start with a little backstory about where the NightOwlFit name came from.
+I spent about 13 years of my life working the night shift.
+The night shift is draining, tiring, and strips you down sometimes to your very soul.
+And if I am being honest most of the people in my life got tired of hearing about it.
 Keeping up with eating healthy, trying to stay at a decent weight, or let alone going for a run is usually more than an afterthought.
-Most of our days and nights are usually filled with thoughts of sleep, when can I sleep, is it time to sleep, and where is the coffee.
+Most of my days and nights were usually filled with thoughts of sleep, when can I sleep, is it time to sleep, and where is the coffee.

-I would love to go back to 2006 with the knowledge I have today I will do things a lot differently.
-Back then I started my job working night shiftI was only a couple years out of the Marines and figured I could take on anything.
+I would love to go back to 2006 with the knowledge I have today I would do things a lot differently.
+Back then I started my job working the night shift I was only a couple of years out of the Marines and figured I could take on anything.
 I had done swing shifts before so working the night shift didn’t seem like much of a transition.
 Boy was I wrong.
-A couple years into working there I found myself going through a nasty divorce, feeling lost and confused.
+A couple of years into working there I found myself going through a nasty divorce, feeling lost and confused.
 The weight started to pile on quite easily.
-Though I was able to land back on my feet with the help of my current wife I was still working night shift.
+Though I was able to land back on my feet with the help of my current wife I was still working the night shift.